siddhi0104/URL-Shortner/README.md

 A simple web application to shorten long URLs and track the number of clicks.

 Features:
-Generate short URLs from long links
+Generate short URLs from long links<br>
 Track number of clicks per short URL
 Responsive Bootstrap UI
 MongoDB for data storage